 As an initial quality control measure, a gap analysis was undertaken removing duplicated entries of a ship's position where the same timestamp was reported.
 The procedure also involved using public databases to fill in missing attributes including vessel length, vessel type and deadweight tonnage.
 Although a significant portion of the vessels had missing DWT values, these were accounted for by aggregating vessel types into broader and more meaningful categories, reducing the number of classes from 60 to 13.
 The broad categories were selected to be consistent with the classes reported on the EMODnet Human Activities portal (European Comission, 2024).
+The translation from the original vessel types into the EMODnet Human Activities classes is demonstrated in Table F-1 in Appendix F.

-Once aggregated, an empirical relationship was established between vessel length and deadweight Stonnage for each new vessel type (see section 6.2).
+Once aggregated, an empirical relationship was established between vessel length and deadweight tonnage for each new vessel type.
+(See section 6.2).
 From here, records that were missing information on a vessel's deadweight tonnage could be inferred by applying the formula to the vessel length.

-Records where key attributes could not be sourced from public databases or inferred through empirical formulae were omitted from the analysis as they would not be successfully sorted into anchor band categories for the CBRA.
+Records where key attributes could not be sourced from public databases or inferred through empirical formulae were omitted from the analysis as they would not be successfully sorted into anchor band categories for the CBRA. .